New techniques to make sleep easier during the summer months

 You’ve tried all of this and you still wake up in the middle of the night with a pool of sweat under your body?
 I have some new ideas to try!

-Since my kids were born, I have always put lavender essential oil on their pillow and it’s a calming ritual to relax you while sleeping.
-They love it and so do I:) Another pillow idea is to keep a frozen pack under your pillow and while you are falling asleep flipping the pillow as needed so you can feel the cooling effect on the pillow.
+Since my kids were born, I have always put some lavender essential oil on their pillow and it’s a calming ritual to relax you while sleeping.
+They love it and so do I:) Another pillow idea is to keep a frozen pack under your pillow and while you are falling asleep, flip the pillow as needed so you can feel the cooling effect.

 You're here because you’ve been woken up from being drenched once again and you just want to get back to sleep.
 After you’ve tried a few of the fixes above, you can try breathwork.
 This is similar to meditation but you're more focused on the physical than the mental aspect of things.
 You will get the same amazing results too; breathwork can help reduce stress, control pain and improve sleep.
 I’ve heard that some women decide to read while trying to get back to bed in the middle of the night.
 That is an option.
 But, if I can...I would rather stay in bed and hopefully stay asleep the rest of the night with the breathwork technique.
 Focus on your inhales and exhales to get to pure bliss, uninterrupted sleep.

 Here are some tips from Dr. Jen Fraboni, PT, DPT, (@docjenfit) that we thought would be useful to start off with:

 - Pay attention to where your breath is coming from: It helps to think of your entire rib cage expanding with each inhale.
 You can start with your belly, but, as you take in more air, think about breathing into your sides and back, too.